You are overeating large amounts of food and are out of control.

 While these eating terms do overlap in meaning, Binge-Eating Disorder has its own clinical definition.

 This is based on the tremendous amount of scientific research on binge eating disorder, with careful consideration being given to the clinical definition of binge eating.

-We’ll cover the clinical definition shortly, but in order to keep things simple here are the four main characteristics of Binge Eating Disorder:
+We’ll cover the clinical definition shortly, but in order to keep things simple here are the four main symptoms of Binge Eating Disorder: